Missions Is Our Mission

 To learn more about the Woods and their ministry, visit the Methodist Rural Center website.
 Mary is grateful for our financial support and our prayers.

-Church Planters, Turkey - Youth with a Mission
+Church Planters, Central Asia - Youth With A Mission

-This missionary couple serves with Youth with a Mission Strategic Frontiers in Turkey.
-He has been planting churches in Turkey since 2005; she joined him in 2011 when they were married.
-Only 5000 of the 75 million people living in Turkey profess faith in Christ.
-Their focus is primarily on the Kurds of southeastern Turkey, but they also minister to the Turks and more than 200,000 Syrian refugees in their city.
+This missionary couple serves with Youth with a Mission Strategic Frontiers in Central Asia.
+He has been planting churches since 2005; she joined him in 2011 when they were married.
+They served in Turkey until early 2018 when they moved their ministry to its current location.

-They have a heart to see the Gospel spread throughout Turkey resulting in leaders being raised up and equipped to reach their own people.
-They are working to plant house churches in an area where 90% have never heard the Gospel.
-They are hoping that things settle down soon to allow them to relocate to a city of 500,000 that has only two Christians in its entire population.
+They have a heart to see the Gospel spread throughout the Middle East with many leaders being raised up and equipped to reach their own people.
+They are working to plant house churches in an area where most have never heard the Gospel.
 He attended Aldersgate with his family when his father was stationed at Maxwell AFB.
 She is from Azerbaijan and was raised a Muslim before coming to the Lord in 2002.

 General Board of Global Ministries (GBGM)